Emulation of cosmological mass maps with conditional generative adversarial networks: Results

-\paragraph{Training.} We used RMSProp as an optimizer with an initial learning rate of $10^{-5}$ and a batch size of $64$.
+We trained the GAN model described in Section~\ref{sec:conditional_gans} and Appendix A. We used \textsc{RMSProp} as an optimizer with an initial learning rate of $10^{-5}$ and a batch size of $64$.
 The discriminator was updated $5$ times more than the generator.
 The gradient penalty was set to $10$ and the negative slope of the LeakyRelu $\alpha = 0.2$.
 It took a week to train the model for $40$ epochs on a GeForce GTX 1080 GPU.
 Similar to \cite{mirza2014conditional, reed2016generative, miyato2018cgans, odena2017conditional}, we use batches composed of samples from different parameter sets.
 Note that the batches were composed of samples from different cosmologies from the \emph{training} set.
+The summary statistics are computed using $5000$ real and fake samples for every pair of parameters of the \emph{test} set.
+The peaks are extracted by searching for all pixels greater than their $5 \times 5 $ patch neighborhood, i.e. their $24$ neighbours.
+Then, the histogram of the extracted peaks values is computed.
+We rely on \textsc{LensTools}~\cite{lenstools} to compute the power spectra, bispectra and the Minkowski functionals.
+For the bispectrum, we use the {\em folded} configuration, with the ratio between one of the triangle sides and the base is set to the default value~of~0.5.
+The SSIM is computed using the \textsc{Scikit-Image} packge\footnote{\url{scikit-image.org}} \citep{van2014scikit}.
+We make our code is publicly available\footnote{\url{https://renkulab.io/gitlab/nathanael.perraudin/darkmattergan}}.

-\paragraph{Visual evaluation.} Figure~\ref{fig:kids_conditional_img} shows images generated by the conditional GAN and as well as original ones.
-It is nearly impossible to distinguish them for the human eye.
+Figure~\ref{fig:kids_conditional_img} shows images generated by the conditional GAN and as well as original ones, for several values of $\Omega_m$ and $\sigma_8$ parameters.
+They are visually indistinguishable.
 Furthermore, the image structure evolves similarly with respect of the cosmological parameters change.
 As predicted by the theory, increasing $\Omega_m$ results in convergence maps with additional mass and increasing $\sigma_8$ in images with higher variance in pixel intensities.
 In Figure~\ref{fig:kids_conditional_morphing} the same latent variable $z$ is used to generate different cosmologies.
 The smooth transition from low to high mass density hints that the latent variable control the overall mass distribution and the conditioning parameter its two cosmological properties $\sigma_8,\Omega_m$.